ST10498309/Assignment2IMAD/README.md

 Image 18 : The code for the review screen.

 References: Module Manual
-The independent institution of Education, 2024, Introduction to programming logic: Module manual 2025( first edition).
+The independent institution of Education, 2024, Introduction to mobile application development: Module manual 2025( first edition).
 The independent Institution of education.